bioimagesuiteweb/bisweb-manual/docs/imageeditor.md

 One can create an objectmap on one of three ways:

-* Load it from an existing binary file.
-(Under `Objectmap` | Load)
+1. Load it from an existing binary file.
+(Under `Objectmap` | `Load`)
-* Create it by manually defining the regions using the `Paint Tool`
+2. Create it by manually defining the regions using the `Paint Tool`
-* Create it by thresholding the underlying image.
+3. Create it by thresholding the underlying image.
 The example above shows the use of the `Create Objectmap` tool (essentially a binary thresholding tool) to create the obejctmap.

 #### Detailed Operations

 ![Image Editor Parts](images/imageeditor_parts.png)

-Once an objectmap is n memory it can displayed and manipulated using tools provided in the `Image Editor` Tool.
+Once an objectmap is in memory it can displayed and manipulated using tools provided in the Image Editor `Tools`.
 The figure above highlights five different pieces of functionality (accessible from the `Tools` menu) as follows:

 * A: Overlay color mapping: Here we assume explicitly that the overlay is an objectmap hence the only display/color mapping option available is the `Opacity`.
 * B: The Paint Tool: this is the core of the BioImage Suite Web interactive segmentation tools.
 Essentially this is a smart paint-brush tool where the user selects a color (6 shown below plus more can be accessed by pressing the `...` button) and paints over the image to create/edit an objectmap.